End of the year business checklist: 7 tasks to do now

 The end of the calendar year is the time to tie loose ends, evaluate your business strategy and do housekeeping.
 This calls for a small business checklist to help guide you through tax preparation, bookkeeping, financial analysis, business strategy and more.

-Follow these 7 steps to help get your business ready to thrive in the new year:
+Follow these 7 steps to help prepare your small business to thrive in the new year:

 1. Catch up on bookkeeping